grafana/k6/tutorials/getting-started.md

 Think of this as your `main()` function in most other languages.
 Now, you might ask: "why do I need to do this, can't I just write my code outside of this function, like how JS normally works?", which is a perfectly valid question.

-The answer lies in how speedboat loads code.
+The answer lies in how k6 loads code.
 Your script is actually run in two phases:

 1. The setup phase.
 This is run once as the script is being loaded.
     In this phase, `import` and `export` statements are processed, but it's not run in a "VU context", which means APIs that need a VU (HTTP requests, etc) are not available.